defold/doc/docs/en/manuals/render.md

 ### Render pipeline - What, when and where?

 The render pipeline controls what to render, when to render it and also where to render it.
 What to render is controlled by [render predicates](#render-predicates).
 When to render a predicate is controlled in the [render script](#the-render-script) and where to render a predicate is controlled by the [view projection](#default-view-projection).
+The render pipeline can also cull the graphics drawn by a render predicate that lies outside of a defined bounding box or frustum.
+This process is called frustum culling.

 ## The default render